Skip to Content

 These labels are especially important for more obscure specimens in case you need to look something up about them and can’t remember the spelling of the name.

-Many labels also denote the history of the specimen, and it’s these kinds of details that make each rock and gem specimen unique.
+Many labels also denote the specimen’s history, and these kinds of details make each rock and gem specimen unique.

-It may be fun just to purchase any rock or gem that catches your eye, but more impressive collections usually go along with some kind of theme, like a collection of fossils from a certain period of history or crystals according to their metaphysical properties.
+It may be fun just to purchase any rock or gem that catches your eye, but more impressive collections usually accompany some kind of theme, like a collection of fossils from a certain period of history or crystals according to their metaphysical properties.

 If you display them well, you’re always free to collect as many minerals as you like, but limiting your collection to a few high-quality pieces can be easier to display and more valuable.